roboticslab-uc3m/teo-main/doc/teo-main-install.md

 export TEO_MAIN_DIR=/path/to/teo-main/build
 ```

-For additional TEO_MAIN options use ccmake instead of cmake.
+For additional `teo-main` options use ccmake instead of cmake.

 ### Even more!